timnetworks/cfk-skeleton-structure/README.md

 Don't see anything right for you?
 Check back often; in the meantime, please consider volunteering.
 It's a great way to get to know us and our schools.

+[Join Our Team]

+# Our Work

-# The CFK Model
+## The CFK Model

 The Change for Kids community works together to allow young people to see themselves in the future with unlimited options.
 CFK School Managers, in partnership with principals, teachers, and CFK leadership, identify the needs of each CFK partner school.

 Together, we provide and manage a mix of resources, including leadership support; academic enrichment and engagement programs; volunteers; corporate sponsors; school community support; and custom programming.

-# Programs

-## Custom Programming
+## Change For Kids Custom Programs

 ### TALNT Academy
 A new CFK initiative designed to intersect arts education with social-emotional learning (SEL).